 Show the revision history of a file or folder.
 Also known as "Log".
-History repository in a single revision.
+History in a single revision.

-Subversion command to import an entire folder hierarchy into the repository as non-committable, except from the working copy where the lock was taken out.
+Import Subversion command to import an entire folder hierarchy into the repository non-committable, except from the working copy where the lock was taken out.

-When you take out a lock on a versioned item, you mark it in the
+Lock When you take out a lock on a versioned item, you mark it in the repository as copy is said to be in conflict.

-Show the revision history of a file or folder.
-Also known as Log working copy without disrupting any changes you have already made locally.
-Sometimes these changes cannot be reconciled automatically and the working copy is said to be in conflict.
+Log Show the revision history of a file or folder.
+Also known as "History".

+The process by which changes from the repository are added to your working copy without disrupting any changes you have already made locally.
+Sometimes these changes cannot be reconciled automatically and the working